-A safeguarding risk assessment should be conducted prior to any event taking place and should form part of the planning process.
-Risk assessments aim to map out all associated risks linked with the event that may impact on children, young people, or adults at risk.
-This assessment is the first step to understanding the risks and issues event activities might pose to the wellbeing or safety of children and adults at risk, through interaction with the event, its employees, or its representatives.
+Conducting a safeguarding risk assessment will reveal the ways in which employees, volunteers and partners acting on behalf of the event come into direct or indirect contact with children and adults at risk.
+This assessment is the first step to understanding the risks and issues event activities might pose to the wellbeing of children and adults at risk, through interaction with the event, its employees, or its representatives.